advanced-security/codeql-development-toolkit/README.md

 </tr>
 </table>

-*Please Note: This project is an Open Source Tool maintained by @advanced-security/es-advanced-security.
-It is not an officially supported product of Github is provided
+*Please Note: This project is an Open Source Tool maintained by [@advanced-security/es-advanced-security](https://github.com/orgs/advanced-security/teams/es-advanced-security).
+It is not an officially supported product of Github, Inc and is provided
 "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness ofr a particular purpose and noninfringement.*